dabeaz/curio/docs/reference.rst

 .. attribute:: Task.state

    The name of the task's current state.
-Printing it can be potentially useful for debugging.
+Useful for debugging.

 .. attribute:: Task.cycles

    The number of scheduling cycles the task has completed.
-This might be useful if you're trying to figure out if a task is running or not.
-Or if you're trying to monitor a task's progress.

 .. attribute:: Task.result

-   The result of a task, if completed.
-If accessed before the task terminated, a ``RuntimeError`` exception is raised.
+   A property holding the task result.
+If accessed before the task terminates, a ``RuntimeError`` exception is raised.
 If the task crashed with an exception, that exception is reraised on access.

 .. attribute:: Task.exception

-   Exception raised by a task, if any.
+   Exception raised by a task, if any.  ``None`` otherwise.

 .. attribute:: Task.cancelled